 Born in Cooma on 7 June 1886, Lilian Fowler (nee Gill) seemed destined for politics from an early age.
 It is said that she decided on a career in politics after an ‘Inspector for Nuisances’ confiscated her marbles while she was playing with them on a public footpath in regional NSW.
-However, it is more likely that she gained an interest in politics from her father Charles Munro Gill, a Labor League organiser and alderman for Cooma Municipal Council.
+However, it is more likely that she gained an interest in politics from her father Charles Munro Gill, a Labor League organiser and alderman for Cooma Municipal Council (he was also appointed the Inspector of Nuisances on Comma Council in 1890).
 She married bootmaker Albert Edward Fowler on 19 April 1909 at Whitefield Congregational Church.
-They had one daughter.
+They had one daughter named Ena.
 Lilian Fowler died on 11 May 1954.

 Lilian Fowler’s brother was Percy Gill, alderman on Waterloo Council in 1934-37.

 Lilian Fowler was a formidable woman whose clarity of convictions, confidence and outstanding organisational skills helped her smash through the glass ceiling of politics.
 She opened up opportunities for women while helping the most marginalised people in society.